pcallec/analyze_images/README.md

 # About The Project

-This project will allow to get some statistics before preprocessing your images.
+This project will allow to get some statistics and useful preprocessing utilities before using your images in ML models.

 # Getting Started